Conan the Warlord: Plot

 This state of affairs is interrupted by ominous tidings from the Varikiel Marshes and a plea for aid by Baron Ulf, ruler of the region.
 Conan, concerned about Ludya, joins some cavalry his master sent out to relieve Ulf.
 The army finds a devastated landscape burned, pillaged, and emptied of its inhabitants.
 The devastation is the work of a cult worshipping the Stygian god, Set.
 Days later, the soldiers encounter a fleeing band of natives, all driven insane by Set's plague of serpents.
 Among them is Baron Ulf, who regains enough sanity to warn of an ambush, and of a high priest of Set behind the invasion.
 In the ensuing battle, many of the soldiers are killed by a giant viper.

 Guided by Ulf's directions, Conan goes in search of the priest of Set.
 The center of Set's plague is actually Ludya's village, and the "priest" Lar, the boy from the prologue, is the plague's first victim.
 Soon, Conan realizes Lar is evidently acting as the agent of a supernatural entity.
 Conan finds Ludya and frees her from the cult's control; she fills in the missing pieces of the puzzle.
 To get near the boy, both act as if they are under the influence of Set's plague.
 Their wariness proves wise when Lar sheds his skin and reveals himself as a reptilian monstrosity which Conan, in horror, impulsively batters to death with his warhammer.
 With Lar's demise, his evil army goes to pieces; some of his followers, now revealed as animated corpses, rapidly decompose, while the natives are reawaken into sanity.

 Conan returns to Dinadar with Ludya, abandons his guise of Favian, and strikes out for the south, eager to see the last of Nemedia.

 Reception

-Reviewer Don D'Ammassa calls "Carpenter's third Conan novel ... much better than the first two" (Conan the Renegade and Conan the Raider), and "surprisingly enjoyable," noting "[t]he story is quite methodically developed and well paced and the characters are much more complex than in the previous books."
+Reviewer Don D'Ammassa calls "Carpenter's third Conan novel ... much better than the first two" and "surprisingly enjoyable", noting "[t]he story is quite methodically developed and well paced and the characters are much more complex than in the previous books."